Eliav2/react-xarrows/README.md

 #### dashness

-can make the arrow dashed and can even animate. if true default values are choosed. if object is passed then default values are choosed exept what passed.
+can make the arrow dashed and can even animate. if true default values(for dashness) are choosed. if object is passed then default values are choosed execpt what passed.

 #### monitorDOMchanges